Imatifdev/learn3/README.md

 ---
 ## Community and Contributions 🌐

 Learn.3 is committed to fostering a sustainable and welcoming community.
 We encourage contributions from everyone and strive to ensure our projects are accessible and easy to use.
-If you're interested in contributing, contact us mailto:learn3.onboard@gmail.com
+If you're interested in contributing, [contact us](mailto:learn3.onboard@gmail.com)

 ---
 ## Contact Us 📬

-For general inquiries about Learn.3 or the Learn.3 Organization, please reach out to us via mailto:learn3.onboard@gmail.com.
+For general inquiries about Learn.3 or the Learn.3 Organization, please [reach out to us](mailto:learn3.onboard@gmail.com).

 We're excited to see how you'll contribute to making web3 education more engaging and impactful for everyone! 🌟